sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 ### Overview

-The Open Distro for Elasticsearch security plug-in uses roles to control access to the logging information from a cluster, an index, or an OpenSearch Dashboards-tenant space.
+The OpenSearch security plug-in uses roles to control access to the logging information from a cluster, an index, or an OpenSearch Dashboards-tenant space.
 A role contains permissions for actions (such as cluster